TanujaBhardwaj/Olig_study/rawData/pyScript.md

 # Check for any entries on Chromosome 4 to see if the region is mislabeled or nearby
 chr4_data = df[df['peak_coordinates_hg38'].str.startswith('chr4')]

-# Display the first few rows of Chromosome 4 data
+# rows of Chromosome 4 from data
 print("Entries for Chromosome 4:")
 print(chr4_data.head())

-# Check the range of coordinates for Chromosome 4
+# To Check the range of coordinates for Chromosome 4
 chr4_data['peak_coordinates_hg38'].str.extract(r'chr4_(\d+)_(\d+)').astype(int).describe()
 ```